-- (a) An adopted mark cannot serve as a witness mark. - (b) A witness mark must be in a different position from the boundary point, and be: - (i) made of sufficiently durable material, - (ii) set in sufficiently stable material, and - (iii) located in a suitable position, so that it can be reasonably expected to survive and remain useable for at least 10 years.
+- (a) An adopted mark cannot serve as a witness mark. - (b) A witness mark must be in a different position to the boundary point it is witnessing, and be: - (i) made of sufficiently durable material, - (ii) set in sufficiently stable material, and - (iii) located in a suitable position, so that it can be reasonably expected to survive and remain useable for at least 10 years.